spacekitcat/cloakroom-smart-buffer-proxy/README.md

 # cloakroom-smart-buffer-proxy

+## What the heck is this?
-This module is designed to reduce the number of repeated lookup operations carried out against a Node.js Buffer.
+This module is designed to reduce the number of repeated lookup operations against a Node.js Buffer.

 1. Let's say a downstream dependency starts with a new instance of Cloakroom:
 ```javascript